 Bowel cancer runs in our family

 Right before I got cancer I had been on vacation.
 I had a great time and was feeling fantastic.
 It never occurred to me that there was any chance I might get cancer.
 I didn’t notice anything at all – no pain, no weight loss and no problems with digestion.
-If the tumor had not started bleeding I probably would have first noticed it much later on.
+If the tumor hadn't started bleeding, I probably would've only noticed it much later on.

-After getting out of the hospital I stayed at a health resort.
+After getting out of the hospital I had rehabilitation treatment at a health resort.
 It was then that I realized I had to start doing more.
-I can’t just think that now the cancer has been cut out and everything has been taken care of.
+I can’t just think that the cancer has been cut out now and everything has been taken care of.
 I wanted to make sure that the cancer never comes back.
 It was while I was at the health resort that I happened to meet my current doctor.
-That was the best thing that could have happened to me.
+That was the best thing that could've happened to me.